by Bill McBride on 12/31/2014 05:22:00 PM

-Fannie Mae reported today that the Single-Family Serious Delinquency rate declined in November to 2.44% from 2.48% in October.
-The serious delinquency rate is down from 3.30% in November 2012, and this is the lowest level since December 2008.
+Fannie Mae reported today that the Single-Family Serious Delinquency rate declined slightly in November to 1.91% from 1.92% in October.
+The serious delinquency rate is down from 2.44% in November 2013, and this is the lowest level since October 2008.

 The Fannie Mae serious delinquency rate peaked in February 2010 at 5.59%.

-Last week, Freddie Mac reported that the Single-Family serious delinquency rate declined in November to 2.43% from 2.48% in October.
-Freddie's rate is down from 3.25% in November 2012, and is at the lowest level since March 2009.
+Earlier this week, Freddie Mac reported that the Single-Family serious delinquency rate was unchanged in November at 1.91%.
+Freddie's rate is down from 2.43% in November 2013, and is at the lowest level since December 2008.
 Freddie's serious delinquency rate peaked in February 2010 at 4.20%.